-Other comprehensive income (OCI) decreased in the fourth quarter primarily due to unrealized fair value losses on AFS investments compared to a small gain in the fourth quarter of 2018 partially offset by a gain on remeasurement of post-employment benefit liabilities.
-For the year, OCI increased relative to 2018 primarily due to unrealized fair value gains on AFS assets in 2019 relative to unrealized fair value losses on AFS assets in 2018, and a lower loss on remeasurement of the liability component of post-employment DB plans relative to 2018.
+Other comprehensive income (OCI) increased in the fourth quarter, primarily due to unrealized fair value gains on AFS investments compared to a unrealized fair value losses on these assets, partially offset by a gain on re-measurement of post-employment benefit liabilities in the fourth quarter of 2019.
+For the year, OCI was lower relative to 2019, primarily due to a higher loss from the re-measurement of post-employment liabilities partially offset by unrealized fair value gains on AFS assets in 2020 relative to 2019.

-Remeasurement of defined benefit pension plans does not immediately impact LICAT as each quarter's remeasurement gain or loss is amortized over twelve quarters for LICAT purposes.
+Re-measurement of defined benefit pension plans does not immediately impact LICAT as each quarter's remeasurement gain or loss is amortized over 12 quarters for LICAT purposes.